ruelbhatcher/blog-bilingual-rbh/README.md

-# nerdish-human-person
+# readme for nerdish-human-person
-basicamente, un portafolio
+basically a portfolio site  |  basicamente, un sitio de portafolio

+initial plan: compose or translate to gh flavored markdown and plublish via Jekyll